 Jay King of Masslive.com joins the show to break down the performance of the Celtics during the NBA Summer League.
 Then Ben and Sam discuss the exciting possibility of a Space Jam sequel.

 Michael joins Ben and Sam to discuss the wild NBA Free Agency period and the upcoming Celtics season.

 How long will this rebuild take?
 How much money will it take to keep Bae Crowder?
 Are Draft Picks even worth anything?
 With the Danny Ainge not landing any big names in the draft, and unable to lure any big names in free agency, Sam and Ben discussed if the Celtics are doomed moving forward.

-Joe & Dave talked to the Sox designated hitter, who hit two home runs and drove in seven runs in the win over the Tigers.
+Joe Castiglione & Lou Merloni talked to the Sox outfielder, who had three hits and threw out a runner at home in the win over the Yankees.

 Don Sweeney, who was hired as the Bruins general manager yesterday speaks with Dale and Holley about his new position and where the Bruins go from here.